getsentry/sentry-docs/src/collections/_documentation/platforms/android/index.md

 ### Breadcrumbs

-Sentry will automatically record certain events, to provide context to an error.
+Sentry will automatically record specific events, to provide context to an error.

 You can manually add breadcrumbs on other events or disable breadcrumbs.